A Home For All of Detroit’s Musical Legacies

-After seven years of grassroots activism preserving Detroit’s musical legacies, we have purchased a home where we can carry on our mission.
-We are creating a music research archive and reopening a live music club on Detroit’s West Side.
-We finally own #5021Tireman aka The Blue Bird Inn.
+After seven years of grassroots community activism preserving Detroit’s musical legacies, from jazz to funk to techno, we have purchased a home that we can renovate to carry on our mission.
+With your help, we will install our music archive and collections at The Legendary Blue Bird Inn and reopen this historic live music venue.

 We are now planning the reinstallation of the Stage within its original home on Detroit’s West Side, ready for new life, sounds, and audiences.